When it comes to passive income apps, I’m always amazed at just how insanely niche some of these apps end up getting.

 Every user who registers gets a code.
 If someone signs up with your McMoney referral code, you both get a small bonus.

 For me, this was $0.10, but I think some users can get $0.25 as a bonus per active user they refer.
+However, this is still low for the world of GPT apps and websites.

 According to McMoney “At times, there might be promotions for specific regions.
 During a promotion period, you can get a bigger bonus for referring people registered with specific networks!”